 How the Microsoft Teams MSI package works

 Do not use the MSI to deploy updates, because the client will auto update when it detects a new version is available from the service.
 To re-deploy the latest installer use the process of redeploying MSI described below.
-If you deploy an older version of the MSI package, the client will auto-update when possible for the user.
+If you deploy an older version of the MSI package, the client will auto-update (except in VDI environments) when possible for the user.
 If a very old version gets deployed, the MSI will trigger an app update before the user is able to use Teams.

 The default location is C:\Program Files (x86)\Teams Installer on 64-bit operating systems and C:\Program Files\Teams Installer on 32-bit operating systems.
 We don't recommended that you change the default install locations, as this could break the update flow.
 Having too old a version will eventually block users from accessing the service.